ngram-lab/al-folio/_pages/about.md

 social: true  # includes social icons at the bottom of the page
 ---

-The natural language processing group at UMass Amherst works on a diverse set of topics including blah blah blah.
-Is this page even necessary?
-Do we want to put a group picture here?
+The natural language processing group at UMass Amherst is made up of faculty and students from the <a href="https://www.cics.umass.edu/">College of Information & Computer Sciences</a>, as well as affiliated members in linguistics and the humanities.
+Our research spans a diverse range of topics, including computational social science, information extraction, neural language modeling and representation learning, question answering, and digital humanities.